Labour relations in women's association football: 2004 bonus protest

 After winning the 2004 African Women's Championship in Johannesburg, South Africa, the Nigerian national team's players were not paid bonuses promised by the Nigeria Football Association (NFA).
 The team staged a sit-in protest at their hotel for three days until the bonuses were paid.
 The protest required the intervention of Nigerian president Olusegun Obasanjo, who chastised the protest as a "national embarrassment" on 21 October 2004 but also paid the bonuses to the sports ministry.

 Super Falcons player Vera Okolo said the NFA provided the team with only three sets of kit, making the team unable to exchange them with opponents.
 Players had expected to receive bonuses after each match but did not, and were provided only garri as a beverage instead of food after two of the matches, until Nigerians in South Africa who learned of the team's conditions provided their own food to the players.
-In a 2020 interview, team manager Godwin Izilein said the South Africa Football Association provided lodging to staff but no food to the team, and that he had yet to be paid his own bonus for managing the team to victory.
+In a 2020 interview, team manager Godwin Izilien said the South Africa Football Association provided lodging to staff but no food to the team, and that he had yet to be paid his own bonus for managing the team to victory.